 - Warm some water.

 - Make a dimple in the flour and pour in the water and oil.

 - Divide into six pieces and roll out on a dusted surface.

-Mix the flour and water in a bowl kneading it into an elastic dough.
+Mix the flour and water in a bowl, kneading it into an elastic dough.
 I usually dip my fingers in the oil as I do this.
-This stops the sticky dough sticking all over your fingers.
-Make sure that you get plenty of air into the kneading which is why I never use my mixer.
-Stretch the dough flour it and then fold it over, and then knead again; repeat this over and over again until your dough is pliable and very stretchy.
+This stops the sticky dough from sticking all over your fingers.
+Make sure that you get plenty of air into the kneading, which is why I never use my mixer.
+Stretch the dough flour out and then fold it over, and then knead again; repeat this over and over again until your dough is pliable and very stretchy.

 Divide the dough into small pieces and then roll them out on a floured board.

-I've travelled a great many times in India and I always love the street the street food there.
+I've travelled a great many times in India, and I always love the street food there.
 Mostly it is in the form of a chapati or wraps with a little gravy.
-The street vendors are very skillful and the end product is delicious
+The street vendors are very skillful and the end product is delicious.

 - Parathas: Make your usual chapati mix, but you can mix in chopped mint leaves, or paprika, whatever takes your fancy.
 I roll out my chapati and then spread with soft butter, fold the dough over twice and roll out again.
 This can be repeated for a really rich paratha.
-Add some butter to your pan or tawa and heat, place your dough on the pan cook a few minutes, brush with butter and turn it over, remove when cooked.
-To make a stuffed paratha, roll out the dough and place cooked mince meat, fish, or cooked vegetables in the middle, next fold the dough and roll out again.
+Add some butter to your pan or tawa and heat.
+Place your dough on the pan, cook it for a few minutes, brush with butter and turn it over—remove when cooked.
+To make a stuffed paratha, roll out the dough and place cooked mince meat, fish or cooked vegetables in the middle.
+Next, fold the dough and roll out again.
 This makes a complete meal rather than just an accompaniment to a curry.